BillClintonAglomasa/Data_analysis/README.md

-This repository is dedicated to putting my data analysis scripts
+This repository is dedicated to putting my data analysis scripts that works but not yet structured into maintainable codes yet.

 1. Python: Dedicated to only python data analysis scripts only.